vdim/yz/README.md

 But there is case where programmers can not predict tasks of users about quering of data (of course in case advanced system and its advanced users), so for solving this problem programmers can build into their system the YZ.
-(Of course if programmers use JPA (and its implementataion: Hibernate, OpenJPA and so on) system for persistence storage they can offers to their users a JP-QL or )
+(Of course if programmers use JPA (and its implementatation: Hibernate, OpenJPA and so on) system for persistence storage they can offers to their users JP-QL or HQL or something else languages.)

 Idee fixe of the YZ is brevity.